 Companies House is the regulatory body for the registration of companies.
 It is tasked with the maintenance of 4m+ company records.
 According to the organisation itself, its main functions are to:

 - examine and store company information delivered under the Companies Act and related legislation; and

 - make this information available to the public.

-What are the main forms and documents you need to send to Companies House?
+What are the main documents you need to send to Companies House?

-Most companies use Webfiling to submit changes to Companies House these days, although you still have the option to use paper versions.
+Most companies use Webfiling to submit changes to Companies House these days.
+However, you still have the option to use paper versions.
 You can also view a complete list of all available forms, from incorporation to closing a company down.

 1. Incorporation (Form IN01 + Memorandum & Articles of Association)

-The very first interaction you will have with Companies House.
-This incorporates Form IN01, plus Memorandum and Articles of Association.
+When you set up a company, the paperwork you submit includes Form IN01, plus a Memorandum and Articles of Association.
 Read more about these incorporation forms here.

 2. Annual Accounts

 All limited companies must keep accounting records and file their annual accounts with Companies House.